This is personal – how is the online service personalised?

 3. The user interacts with the personalised content.

-This allows tracking of how effectively the user can be identified and what the added value of personalised content is for the service's operation.
+This way, we can track how effectively the user can be identified and what additional value personalised content brings to the service's functionality.

-It's also important to remember that the usability of the service should not depend too heavily on personalised content.
-Users must always be offered sufficient generic content and functionalities to ensure that poorly or inaccurately working personalisation does not sabotage the service's usability.
+It is also important to remember that the usability of the service should not rely too heavily on personalised content.
+Users must always be provided with sufficient generic content and functionalities to ensure that poorly or incorrectly functioning personalisation does not sabotage the service's usability.

-Now is the right time to boldly think about what can be achieved in your service through personalisation.
+Now is the right time to bravely consider what could be achieved through personalisation in your service.
 Even a small action can bring great results and help take that crucial step ahead of competitors.

 Crasman Ltd